KallosP/CSC_365_Group_Project/v2_manual_test_results.md

 # Example Flow 2
 Bob wants to view his tasks by order of due date to see which ones he should work on first.
 He calls POST user/login and enters his username and password.
-After getting an "OK" response, he calls POST /sort and sorts by due_date in descending order.
+After getting an "OK" response, he calls GET /sort and sorts by due_date in descending order.
 This returns a list of tasks in the selected sorting order.
 He sees a task marked as "in progress" due today with task_id 28 and finishes working on it.
 He then calls PATCH /crud/update/28 and sets the status to "complete" and recieves an "OK" response, letting him know it succesfully updated.

 # Testing results
 ## 1. Login: